black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 The next step would be to reset the content for the playerCards element.

 Inside the callback function, access the innerHTML property of the playerCards element and assign it a value of an empty string.

+# Step 39
+The next step would be to add a switch statement which will check for the user's selection from the player dropdown menu and filter out cards based on the player's positions.

+Add a switch statement and use e.target.value for the expression.